sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 `--count-threshold`  (default=`0`)  The threshold for count in match_words_in_aligned_verse (if it also meets the jaccard-similarity-threshold).

-`--is-bible`  Boolean: if present, output will refer to lines by their verse references
+`--is-bible`  Boolean: if present, output will refer to lines by their verse references.
+Requires input text files to be 41,899 lines long.

 `--outpath`  Output location for the resulting directory